relia1/pdga_api/README.md

     $ gem install pdga_api
 ## Starting steps

-Out of the box there are some ENV vars that are needed in order to make this gem work (also assumes you already have PDGA API access)
-First in the root directory there are 2 template .env files you can look at for setting up the ENV vars.
-You can run this with just a secret.env that contains your PDGA username and password
-If you run the login method it will write out a .env with additional information the API needs to make calls. (session id, session name, and token)
+In order to use this you will need to initialize using your pdga username and password

 ## Usage